openwisp/openwisp-wifi-login-pages/README.md

-By default, menu items are visible to any user, but it's possible to configure some items to be visible only to authenticated users or to unauthenticated users by specifying the `authenticated` property.
+By default, menu items are visible to any user, but it's possible to configure some items to be visible only to authenticated users or to unauthenticated users by specifying the `authenticated`, `verified` and `method` property.

 - `authenticated: true` means visible only to authenticated users.
 - `authenticated: false` means visible only to unauthenticated users.
+- `verified: true` means visible to authenticated and verified users.
+- `verified: false` means visible to only authenticated and unverified users.
+- `method: "mobile_phone"` means visible to mobile phone registration enabled organization users.
 - unspecified: link will be visible to any user (default behavior)

 Let us consider the following configuration for the header, footer and contact components: